Jason2Brownlee/MachineLearningMischief/examples/p_hacking_selective_sampling.md

 # p-Hacking Selective Sampling

-> Repeated subsample a dataset to find a subset that results in significantly better performance.
+> Vary samples of a dataset in order to fit a model with significantly better performance.

 ## Description